The History of Torre Bert

 In 1964, they won a TV-game dealing with the space conquest and were rewarded in receiving a gift of 1,8 millions lira (about $830 of 2000).
 Our young Turino brothers took advantage of this opportunity to visit the USA.

-According to some writers and a film recently released on european TV, this is at this occasion that the two brothers visited NASA space centers of Huntsville, Cape Canaveral, Houston and Beltsville where they did the admiration of American engineers by the extent of their know-how.
+According to some writers and a film recently released by ARTE TV, it is at this occasion that the two brothers visited NASA space centers of Huntsville, Cape Canaveral, Houston and Beltsville where they did the admiration of American engineers by the extent of their know-how.
 They played tapes they had made of John Glenn's conversations with Capcom recorded during the Friendship 7 mission of 1962.

 Nowadays, when we want to know at what frequencies work a satellite or a spacecraft, our first reflex is also to check the radios in the command module or to deduce from the external antenna sizes what could be its working frequency.
 With some habit we can easily answer to such a question, maybe not to the right frequency but close to some MHz.

-Beside of their extensive work, the Judica-Cordiglia brothers claim that they recorded alleged communications of cosmonauts in distress, including a woman, or conversation that do not meet the declarations of authorities.
+Beside of their extensive work, the Judica-Cordiglia brothers claim that they recorded alleged communications of cosmonauts in distress, including a woman, or conversation that do not meet the official declarations.
 Here are some examples that I voluntarily shortened because the problem is not only in the content of these messages but most of all in their existence itself as you will quickly understand.

 Claims of recordings of cosmonauts in distress